When and why was Summit Assistance Dogs founded?

 How much does it cost to train a dog?

 The average cost of acquiring, raising and training a service dog for about two years and providing lifetime follow-up care to our clients is approximately $25,000.
 This includes the cost of dogs we bring into the program, but who are not able to complete our training program for health or behavioral reasons.

 What happens to the dogs that cannot complete Summit's training program?

 Summit is totally committed to finding every dog the right “forever” home.
 Some of our career-changed dogs may go on to other careers such as law enforcement or search and rescue.
-Some are available as pets.
+Some are available for adoption to loving homes as pets.
 An adoption fee is charged according to the breed of dog and the level of training it has.
-To view our career-changed dogs available for adoption go to Petfinder.